ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 - **Waldman–Hagler:**
 <img src="https://latex.codecogs.com/gif.latex?\sigma_{ij}=\left&space;(&space;\frac{&space;\sigma_{ii}^{6}&space;&plus;&space;\sigma_{jj}^{6}}{2}&space;\right&space;)^{\frac{1}{6}}"/>  <img src="https://latex.codecogs.com/gif.latex?\epsilon_{ij}=\sqrt{\epsilon_{ij}&space;\epsilon_{jj}}\times\frac{2\sigma_{ii}^3&space;\sigma_{jj}^3}{\sigma_{ii}^6&space;&plus;\sigma_{jj}^6&space;}"/><br>This combining rule was developed specifically for simulation of noble gases

-- **Hybrid** (the Lorentz–Berthelot for H and the Waldman–Hagler for other elements) Implemented in the AMBER-ii force field for perfluoroalkanes, noble gases, and their mixtures with alkanes.
+- **Hybrid** (the Lorentz–Berthelot for H and the Waldman–Hagler for other elements) Implemented in the [AMBER-ii](https://pubs.acs.org/doi/abs/10.1021/acs.jpcb.5b07233) force field for perfluoroalkanes, noble gases, and their mixtures with alkanes.

+#### Specifying Combining Rule
+##### GROMACS
+In GROMACS combining rules are specified in the `[nonbond_params]` section of the parameter file `ffnonbonded.itp`.
+Geometric mean is selected by using rules #1 and #3,  Lorentz–Berthelot rule is selected using rule #2.
+- GROMOS force field requires rule #1
+- OPLS force field requires rule #3
+- CHARM and AMBER force fields require rule  #2.
+##### NAMD
+By default, NAMD uses Lorentz–Berthelot rules.
+Geometric mean can be turned on in the run parameter file by using the keyword:

+`vdwGeometricSigma=yes`

 #### The electrostatic potential
 To describe the elecrostatic interactions in MD the point charges are assigned to the positions of atomic nuclei.
 The atomic charges are derived using QM methods with the goal to approximate the electrostatic potential around a molecule.
 The electrostatic potential is described with the Coulomb's law: